benjaminstrak/BYOA-static-site/src/content/pages/about.md

 ---
-title: Welcome to My Website
+title: About
 template: base
 ---

-# Welcome to My Website
+# About this site

 This is a simple static website built with markdown and Node.js.
 Here you'll find: